 Incomplete or unsustained pubertal development is common, most often as isolated premature thelarche or adrenarche.
 Girls with premature thelarche typically display breast development during the first 2 years of life, but this change is not accompanied by pubertal hormone levels, menarche, advanced bone age on x-ray, androgen effects, or growth acceleration.
 Isolated premature adrenarche is likewise not associated with progressive pubertal development.

 Children with premature adrenarche may have signs of adrenal androgen production (eg, pubic hair, acne, body odor) that progress slowly without acceleration of linear growth.
-Premature adrenarche may be associated with later development of polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is a clinical syndrome characterized by mild obesity, irregular menses or amenorrhea, and signs of androgen excess (eg, hirsutism, acne).
-Most patients have multiple... read more in adolescence.
+Premature adrenarche may be associated with later development of polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is a clinical syndrome typically characterized by anovulation or oligo-ovulation, signs of androgen excess (eg, hirsutism, acne), and multiple ovarian cysts in the... read more in adolescence.

 Etiology of Precocious Puberty